containers/ai-lab-recipes/recipes/natural_language_processing/chatbot/README.md

 The rest of this document will explain how to build and run the application from the terminal, and will go into greater detail on how each container in the Pod above is built, run, and what purpose it serves in the overall application.
-A `Makefile` is available to further simplify building and running the application.
+All the recipes use a central [Makefile](../../common/Makefile.common) that includes variables populated with default values to simplify getting started.
+Please review the [Makefile docs](../../common/README.md), to learn about further customizing your application.

 * [Makefile](#makefile)